r4dat/r4dat.github.io/about.md

 title: About
 ---

 This blog is to chronicle my thoughts and ideas relating to optimization, computer science, and statistics.
-My undergraduate degree is in Economics and I have a strong background in computer science and mathematics.
+This will run the gamut from (some) work-related projects to various Coursera courses and other more academic pursuits.

 ## Theme